code4lib/2019.code4lib.org/README.md

 ## About Jekyll

-[Jekyll](http://jekyllrb.com) is a Rails gem that generates static websites from markdown, HTML, and other formats.
+[Jekyll](http://jekyllrb.com) is a Ruby gem that generates static websites from markdown, HTML, and other formats.
 See the [official Jekyll documentation](http://jekyllrb.com/docs/home/) for details.

 ## Contributing